Four steps to a strong identity foundation with Azure Active Directory

 Enable automatic deprovisioning of accounts

 Enabling automated provisioning and deprovisioning to your applications is the best strategy for governing the lifecycle of identities across multiple systems.
-Azure AD supports automated, policy-based provisioning and deprovisioning of user accounts to a variety of popular SaaS applications such as ServiceNow and Salesforce, and others that implement the SCIM 2.0 protocol.
+Azure AD supports automated, policy-based provisioning and deprovisioning of user accounts to various popular SaaS applications such as ServiceNow and Salesforce, and others that implement the SCIM 2.0 protocol.
 Unlike traditional provisioning solutions, which require custom code or manual uploading of CSV files, the provisioning service is hosted in the cloud, and features pre-integrated connectors that can be set up and managed using the Azure portal.
 A key benefit of automatic deprovisioning is that it helps secure your organization by instantly removing users' identities from key SaaS apps when they leave the organization.

 To learn more about automatic user account provisioning and how it works, see Automate User Provisioning and Deprovisioning to SaaS Applications with Azure Active Directory.